blockprotocol/blockprotocol/rfcs/text/0355-graph-non-primitive-data-types.md

 ### Using the constraints

-When using constraints, we still rely on existing Data Types to add constraints to.
-Constraining is equivalent to restricting some Data Type's original value-space.
+When using constraints, we still rely on existing data types to add constraints to.
+Constraining is equivalent to restricting some data type's original value-space.

 **Example 1**

-`Positive Integer` is a new Data Type which is also a `Number` Data Type where the constraint `minimum` is set to `0` and `multipleOf` is set to `1`.
+`Positive Integer` is a new data type which is also a `Number` data type where the constraint `minimum` is set to `0` and `multipleOf` is set to `1`.

 Valid values include: `0`, `1`, `2`, and so forth.

 **Example 2**

-`Cardinal Direction` is a new Data Type which is also a `Text` Data Type where the constraint `enum` is set to `["North", "East", "South", "West"]`
+`Cardinal Direction` is a new data type which is also a `Text` data type where the constraint `enum` is set to `["North", "East", "South", "West"]`

 Valid values are only: `"North"`, `"East"`, `"South"`, `"West"`.

 **Example 3**

-`Alphanumeric` is a new Data Type which is also a `Text` Data Type with the additional constraint that values match the regular expression **`/[A-Za-z0-9]/`**
+`Alphanumeric` is a new data type which is also a `Text` data type with the additional constraint that values match the regular expression **`/[A-Za-z0-9]/`**

 Valid values include: `"a"`, `"b"`, `"c"`, `"1"`, `"2"`, `"3"`, and so forth.